Exotic topological order in fractal spin liquids: Quasi-particles

-So, if $j'+\ell'=0$, excitations are single quasi-particles, and excitation energy remains finite.
-Therefore, quasi-particle excitations can propagate freely (without costing much energy) in the $\hat{y} - \hat{z}$ direction which implies the presence of a string-like logical operator.
+For $j'+\ell'=0$, excitations are single quasi-particles, and excitation energy remains finite.
+Therefore, quasi-particle excitations can propagate freely (without costing much energy) in the $\hat{y} - \hat{z}$ direction.
+This implies the presence of a string-like logical operator.
 Indeed, the following string-like operators are logical operators: \ba{ Z\left(

-\right),\qquad X\left(
+\right),\quad X\left(

 \right). } Note that $(y+z)^{L-1}$ is a string-like polynomial extending in the $\hat{y}-\hat{z}$ direction.